IvanPoeys/IvanPoeys/README.md

 - 👋 Hi, I’m @IvanPoeys
-- 👀 I’m interested
+- 👀 I am interested in learning and contributing more every day.
-- 🌱 I’m currently learning  Python
+- 🌱 I’m currently learning  Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I try to collaborate on open source projects using python.
-- 📫 How to reach me ...
+- 📫 ivanpoeys.up@gmail.com

 <!--
 IvanPoeys/IvanPoeys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.